lilactown/helix/docs/experiments.md

   ...)
 ```

-You also will want to ensure that you do not have an `after-load` function that
+If you want to do this for all components, it's suggested that you [create a
-re-renders the app, as that will re-mount the entire app, thus losing all of the
+custom macro](./pro-tips.md#create-a-custom-macro) that you can use throughout
-benefits of Fast Refresh.
+your project without needing to add all feature flags by hand.